Mark Arabo: Early life and education

-Arabo was born into an Iraqi Chaldean Christian family.
+Arabo was born into an Iraqi Christian family of the Chaldean Catholic Church.
 The Arabo family immigrated from Iraq to the United States.
 Their first business venture was a Wrigley's Supermarket in San Diego.
 This was Mark Arabo's first experience with the retail grocery business.
 Eventually, the Arabo family managed a chain of supermarkets throughout San Diego.
 He attended Valhalla High School before graduating from San Diego State University where he earned his Bachelor of Science degree in Integrated Marketing Communications.

 Career

 After graduating he was offered a position within the Anheuser-Busch sales team in San Diego.
 During this time, he was trained in viral marketing and promotional events while being involved with the company's marketing department.

-Later Arabo was offered the vice presidency of the Neighborhood Market Association.
-In 2008, Arabo was appointed as President and CEO of the NMA.
-During this time, Arabo founded the quarterly industry-specific magazine Quarterly Voice.
-Under Arabo's leadership, the NMA has become the largest grocers association on the West Coast.
-Arabo continues to serve as President and CEO of the NMA.

 Neighborhood Market Association

 NMA is a nonprofit industry organization with 2,300 business members, headquartered in San Diego with multiple offices throughout California.
 The organization was founded in 1995.
-It was originally called the Chaldean Grocers Association and was modeled after other ethnically-based grocer organizations.
+It was originally called the Chaldean Grocers Association and was modeled after other ethnically based grocer organizations.
 In 1996, the organization changed its name to the San Diego Merchants Association in hopes of promoting inclusiveness.
 In 2001, the organization changed its name again to Independent Grocers and Convenience Stores and began accepting members from outside of California.
 In 2007, the organization merged with the California Beverage Merchants, creating the Neighborhood Market Association.
 The NMA actively lobbies for candidates and measures through its NMA Political Action Committee (NMAPAC).